Cricket Scotland faces special measures as review reveals institutional racism

 The findings of the Changing the Boundaries report have been described as a “wake-up call for Scottish sport”.

-The review was prompted by allegations from former Scotland players Majid Haq and Qasim Sheikh in November and staff spoke to hundreds of people.
+The review was prompted by allegations from former Scotland players Majid Haq and Qasim Sheikh in November.

 The allegations include racial abuse, use of inappropriate language, favouritism towards white children from public schools and a lack of a transparent selection process.